 In particular, there is no public access or parking at TransAlta’s Kananasksis (Seebe), Horseshoe and Bearspaw facilities.

-Some of the areas surrounding our Hydro facilities are used for various recreational activities, such as, swimming, boating, paddle boarding, hiking, fishing and camping.
+Some areas surrounding TransAlta hydro facilities are used for various recreational activities, such as swimming, boating, paddle boarding, hiking, fishing and camping.
 While these areas allow for enjoyable outdoor activities, they can also be dangerous if not used properly.
-Ensure your safety by respecting warning signs around Hydro facilities and following these simple safety rules.
+Ensure your safety by respecting warning signs around hydro facilities and following these simple safety rules.

 Water Emergency Contact